Mediusware-Ltd/dajngo-job-board/README.rst

 Job Board
 =====

-Polls is a Django app to conduct Web-based polls.
-For each question, visitors can choose between a fixed number of answers.
+Job Board is a Django applicaiton that you can use in any django 3 software

-Detailed documentation is in the "docs" directory.
+Detailed documentation comming soon

 Quick start
 -----------